OhiaJanny/React-Portfolio-Project/README.md

-Welcome to my Portfolio Project.
+Welcome to my portfolio project.

-I used the following technologies
+I used the following technologies:

 React,

-Navigation using React Router, dynamic rendering, or another third part router.
+Navigation using React Router, dynamic rendering, or another third-party router

 My portfolio contains the following information: